haas-labs/ext-sentinel-py-sdk/README.md

 Sentinel supports all blockchain networks supported by [Extractor](https://extractor.live) (e.g. Ethereum,Arbitrum,BSC,...).
 Please, visit [Extractor](https://extractor.live) for full list of supported networks

+Sentinel SDK is not limmited to build just on-chain data processor, there are options to develop sentries for processing data on schedule.

 ## Installation

 - [Installation Guides](/docs/Install/Install.md)